Code-Decoders/spaceoz/README.md

 > Shoot asteroids and enemy ships to increase your score.
 The more you score the more tokens you will earn.
 > With your earned SPCOZ tokens, upgrade your ship, buy new ships and buy extra accessories for your ship.

+## Inspiration

+> As blockchain programmers and gamers, we have long wished to create a project that would allow us to combine our respective strengths.
+After considering what Cosmos(EVMOS) offers, we considered combining the two.

 ## Features

 - Ability to buy new ships and bullet upgrades